That means you’ve clearly defined what makes you “you”.

 - Your SWOT Analysis (Strengths – Weaknesses – Opportunities – Threats)

-- How you’re uniquely qualified to meet the needs of your target employers (if job hunting) or current employer.
+- How you’re uniquely qualified to meet the needs of your target employers (if job hunting) or current employer

-- What differentiates your promise of value to your target employers over your peers.
+- What differentiates your promise of value to your target employers over your peers

 You know who you are, what you’re capable of, and the value you offer in the marketplace.

-You’re ready for job search when it comes.
+As a result, you’re ready for job search when it comes.

-And you rely on your brand once you’re in that next gig.
+Additionally, you rely on your brand once you’re in that next gig.

 11 Ways Your Personal Brand Helps You Land That Executive Job